arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

     null;
 ```

-the test will fail trying with random numbers, and the shrinker will eventually find the simplest case for you to troubleshoot.
+the test will fail with random inputs, and the shrinker will eventually find the simplest case for you to troubleshoot.

 ```
 Falsifiable, after 1 test (1 shrink) (StdGen (737062029,297223429)):